lunayuehuang/MSE544_Week2_Hands_on/README.md

 If you try to run the notebook locally on your machine, you need to select the kernel corresponding to the virtual environment you just created.
 When executing the first cell, you might be asked to install ipykernel; if so, accept the prompt.

-### Step 2: Convert the training part into a python script file.<a name="step2"></a>
+### Step 2: Convert the training part into a Python script file.<a name="step2"></a>

-To train the CNN on Hyak, you will need to copy the code from the jupyter notebook and put them into a python script file.
+To train the CNN on Hyak, you will need to copy the code from the Jupyter notebook and put it into a python script file.
 The code up to the training part has been transferred to the python script file `marco.py` for you.

-**Here you need to transfer the evaluate part to a script file `evaluate.py` by yourself.**
+**Here, you need to transfer the evaluate part to a script file `evaluate.py` by yourself.**

-**Hint: Remember to load the python packages, change the directory, load the test dataset(df_test) in the correct data type (string), and define corresponding parameters.**
+**Hint: Remember to load the Python packages, change the directory, load the test dataset(df_test) in the correct data type (string), and define corresponding parameters.**

 ### Step 3: Train the CNN as a batch job on Hyak.<a name="step3"></a>

 #### Before we start:

 - Create your own folder under **/gscratch/scrubbed/[Youruwnetid]** on Hyak.
-  - Change Youruwnetid to your own uw-net-id.
+  - Change [Youruwnetid] to your own uw-net-id.
-- Copy the following files `marco.py`, `script_env` ,`script`,`evaluate.py`, `marcodata.tar.gz` from `/mmfs1/home/yshuang/gscratch/stf/yshuang/week2` to your folder on Hyak.
+- Copy the following files `marco.py`, `script_env` ,`script`,`evaluate.py`, `marcodata.tar.gz` from `/mmfs1/home/yshuang/gscratch/stf/yshuang/week2` to your folder on Hyak. ** Be aware there are several files needed to be modify before you can run it on Hyak**

 `cp /mmfs1/home/yshuang/gscratch/stf/yshuang/week2/script /gscratch/scrubbed/[Youruwnetid]/`